 On a stretch of the Italian coast between Punta Braccetto and the seaside village of Casuzze, several landings and coastal shelters delineate the Greco-Roman site of Kaukana, which was connected to trade routes between the East, Tripoli, Egypt, Rome, Malta, and Sicily.
-This sheltered harbor persisted through the Byzantine, Arab, and Norman eras.
-The aim of the Kaukana Project, born from a partnership between the Department of Humanities and Cultural Heritage of the University of Udine and the Sea Superintendence of Sicily, is to survey the site for underwater cultural heritage and reconstruct Kaukana’s relationship with the rest of the Mediterranean.
+The aim of the Kaukana Project, is to survey the site for underwater cultural heritage and reconstruct Kaukana’s relationship with the rest of the Mediterranean.
 This year, the team will continue excavating and documenting the Byzantine shipwreck of Punta Secca.

 Justin Leidwanger (Stanford University/INA)

-The recipient of the 2018 Claude Duthuit Archaeology grant, this collaborative excavation, survey, and heritage management initiative focuses on the maritime landscape and seaborne communication off the southeast coast of Sicily (Italy).
+This collaborative project, one of two recipients of the 2019 Fred and B.J.
+Van Doorninck Byzantine Shipwreck Grant, focuses on the maritime landscape and seaborne communication off the southeast coast of Sicily.
 The project will continue its investigations of the “church wreck,” which carried prefabricated architectural elements for one or more late antique churches, as well as other Aegean and Levantine materials.
 Work will include excavation and 3D modeling and analysis of excavated and in situ materials.
-This remarkable site offers a rare window into the region’s intersection of private commerce, directed exchange, and local patronage, in addition to insight into Emperor Justinian’s ambitious reconstruction program.
+Mapping of the seafloor will be accomplished with a combination of stereoscopic scanning and photogrammetry.
 Learn more here: Marzamemi Maritime Heritage Project.

 Yukon River Steamboat Survey (Canada)